NNNILabs/NNNILabs.github.io/_posts/2024-09-29-A-Problem-From-CS-Class.md

 \\[ \mathbb{L} = \left\\{\ \frac{-3}{5}, 15 \right\\}\ \\]

-It should be trivial to check both cases (and yes, *do* check both cases, however unlikely one of the cases might be, problems like these always throw curveballs!) by substituting the base(s) and seeing which one correctly delivers decimal \\(\frac{14}{9}\\).
-Here, 15 is the right answer.
+It should be trivial to check both cases (and yes, *do* check both cases, however unlikely one of the cases might seem, problems like these always throw curveballs!) by substituting the base(s) and seeing which one correctly delivers decimal \\(\frac{14}{9}\\).
+Here, \\(15\\) is the right answer.

 \\[ 1 \cdot 15^{0} + 8 \cdot 15^{-1} + 5 \cdot 15^{-2} = \frac{14}{9} \\]

 I was incredibly surprised that I managed to find the right answer in a relatively straightforward fashion.
 Although it was way past 11:00 PM, I was excited enough to type out a polite E-Mail to the professor, telling him about my solution and excitement in having found it out.
 Unfortunately, thanks to IT issues with the Uni's E-Mail servers, I was not able to share my excitement.
 I will have to wait an entire week to be able to present my solution in class!

+Additionally, this problem also gave me a nice excuse to try rendering some math on this website.

 [^1]: [https://en.wikipedia.org/wiki/Completing_the_square](https://en.wikipedia.org/wiki/Completing_the_square){:target="_blank"}